Skip to main content

 Apply with ClearValue Lending

 ClearValue Lending works with franchise operators at every stage — from first-unit acquisition to multi-unit expansion.
-Apply at Find my match.
-Your file routes to one matched lender in our network.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners in our network best matched to your file.
 Related: SBA 7(a) loans explained · SBA 504 loan explained.

 Sources